 This list is based on my own experience of playing DCS for thousands of hours and trying out dozens of sticks, VR Headsets, graphics cards and other hardware.
 Let’s dive in!

-1. Best Mid-range Option
+1. Best Mid-range HOTAS

 The stick has a large base which makes it stable without being too heavy.
 The buttons have a nice tactile feedback to them and are definitely on par with the premium options.
 The throw on the axes is good as well.
+The mini analog sticks may be used for slew control or whatever else you need additional axes for.

-2. Best Budget Option
+2. Best Premium HOTAS

 - The T.16000M FCS HOTAS is compatible with PC via USB in Windows 10, 8, 7 and Vista (32-bit and...